Quasinormal modes in charged fluids at complex momentum: Perturbative calculation of radius of convergence

 With the coefficients $\lambda_n$ at hand, one can extract the radius of convergence from the behaviour of $|\lambda_n|$ at high values of $n$.
 In particular, the slope of this function in a logarithmic scale contains information about $|k_c|^2$, while its periodicity reflects the argument.
 In figure \ref{fig:pert}(a) we plot theses coefficients for the shear mode for $\tilde Q=0.5$, $d=4$, along with the fit we used for extracting $k_c^2$ indicated by the orange line.
 As one can see from the figure our numerical approach is powerful enough to extract up to $N=720$ perturbative coefficients, allowing us to calculate the radius of convergence very accurately.
 To be specific, we find the radius of convergence extracted perturbatively to be $|k_c|^2=6.01$, as opposed to $|k_c|^2=6$ obtained analytically.
 This corresponds to a percentage error of $0.2\%$.

 Repeating this process, we scan the whole range of $\tilde Q$ for both $d=3,4$ and we already included our results in figure \ref{fig:RC2}(a)-(b) with the circles \textemdash for these data we only went up to order $N=120$.
-We see a very good quantitative agreement with the radius of convergence obtained form considerations of spectral curves.
-Theoretically the two approaches are expected to coincide given the Puiseux Theorem under the condition that $F(\omega,q)$ is analytic at $\omega=0$.
+We see a very good quantitative agreement with the locations of the lowest lying branch points extracted from the spectral curves.
+Theoretically, given the existence of a branch point on the complex imaginary plane, the Puiseux Theorem (under the condition that $F(\omega,q)$ is analytic at $\omega=0$) implies that the radius of convergence should be set by the locations of that point.
+However, there is no formal proof that, in general, the radius of convergence should be set by a branch point.